 When offering support to someone living with mental illness, small things can make a big difference.
 Here are some tips on how to help you offer better support to a loved one who is at grips with this type of disorder:

 - Even if you feel as though you don’t recognize the person you care about, don’t worry.
 Adequate treatment of the illness will help the person get back to their best again.
 The process may take more or less time depending on the individual.
 Be patient.

 - Find out as much as you can about the disorder affecting your loved one so that you can better understand their reactions and behaviours and to adapt your own to the situation.

 - Find out what resources are available in your area, peer or support groups, assistance with daily living, community or drop-in centres, etc.

-- Accompany the person to their medical appointments.
+- Accompany the person to their medical appointments if they wish you to.
 Show your loved one that their well-being is important to you.

 - Highlight the progress they are making.
 Emphasize the efforts the person has made to take better care of their health.

 - Respect your boundaries.
 If you feel that you need support yourself, don’t hesitate to ask for it from family members and friends or from health professionals.
 No one is invincible, so be sure to take some time for yourself to rest and to get away and enjoy yourself.
-You will then have the strength to continue your work as caregiver when you return.
+You will then be back in force to fulfill your role as a caregiver.